dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 ## Introduction

-The [Primary Network](https://avalanche.gitbook.io/avalanche/build/tutorials/platform/add-a-validator#introduction) is incorporated into the Avalanche platform and legitimize Avalanche’s [built-in blockchains](https://avalanche.gitbook.io/avalanche/learn/platform-overview).
-In this tutorial, we’ll create a [subnet](https://avalanche.gitbook.io/avalanche/learn/platform-overview#subnets) on Avalanche and a node to the Primary Network.
+The [Primary Network](https://avalanche.gitbook.io/avalanche/build/tutorials/platform/add-a-validator#introduction) is incorporated into the Avalanche platform and legitimize Avalanche’s [`built-in blockchains`](https://avalanche.gitbook.io/avalanche/learn/platform-overview).
+In this tutorial, we’ll create a [`subnet`](https://learn.figment.io/tutorials/create-a-subnet) on Avalanche and a node to the Primary Network.

 On Avalanche, the P-Chain regulates metadata.
 This involves keeping track of which nodes belong to which subnets, which blockchains are active, and which subnets validate which blockchains.
-We’ll issue [transactions](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) to the P-Chain in order to add a validator.
+We’ll issue [`transactions`](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) to the P-Chain in order to add a validator.

-{% hint style="danger" %}
-Note that there is no way to modify the parameters once you've issued the transaction to add a node as a validator. **You cannot amend the stake amount, node ID, or reward address, or withdraw your stake early.** Please double-check that the values in the API calls below are correct.
-If you’re not sure, browse the [Developer FAQ's](http://support.avalabs.org/en/collections/2618154-developer-faq) or ask for help on [Discord.](https://chat.avalabs.org/)
+> Note: That there is no way to modify the parameters once you've issued the transaction to add a node as a validator. **You cannot amend the stake amount, node ID, or reward address, or withdraw your stake early.** Please double-check that the values in the API calls below are correct.
+If you’re not sure, browse the [Developer FAQ's](https://figment.io/contact/) or ask for help on [Discord](https://discord.gg/fszyM7K)
-{% endhint %}

 ## Requirements

-You've accomplished [Run an Avalanche Node](../../get-started.md) and are acquainted with [Avalanche's architecture](../../../learn/platform-overview/).
+You've accomplished [`Run an Avalanche Node`](../../get-started.md) and are acquainted with [`Avalanche's architecture](../../learn/platform-overview/).
 In this tutorial, we'll utilize [Avalanche’s Postman collection](https://github.com/ava-labs/avalanche-postman-collection) to assist us make API calls.

 Make sure your node can receive and send TCP traffic on the staking port \(`9651` by default\) and that you initiated the node with the command line parameter `--public-ip=[YOUR NODE'S PUBLIC IP HERE]` to ensure your node is well-connected.
 If you fail to do either of these, your staking reward could be jeopardized.